zie87/zie87.github.io/_posts/2023-10-31-arduino-setup.md

 We use the `[constants]` section to define the prefix *avr* for all our toolchain programs and then define the name of each program.
 Most important are, for now, the entries `c` and `strip`, which are used internally by [Meson][2] for our current build.

-The next step is configuring the compiler and the linker for our MCU via the `[built-in section]`.
+The next step is configuring the compiler and the linker for our MCU via the `[built-in options]` section.
 This section overrides the built-in defaults of [Meson][2].

 ```meson
 [built-in options]